AIA, LEED AP BD+C

 Abby was a founding member of Architects Without Borders – Oregon, which provides pro-bono design services for communities in need.
 She has also served on the AIA-Portland board of directors and currently sits on the Architecture Foundation of Oregon board.
 With her professional work and service to the community, Abby advocates for design solutions that create stronger communities.

 Abby has a Bachelor of Science in Architecture from The Catholic University of America, and a Masters of Architecture from the University of Texas at Austin.
-She is a registered architect in Oregon.
+She is a registered architect in Oregon and Washington.

 AIA, LEED AP